How to Calculate a Property Purchase Price to Avoid Negative Cash Flow

-Although real estate investors sometimes invest in a rental income property that generates a negative cash flow for income tax purposes, or a break-even cash flow when the property has upside value potential, more often than not investors buy income property for positive cash flow.
+Real estate investors sometimes invest in a rental income property that generates a negative cash flow for income tax purposes, or a break-even cash flow when the property has upside value potential.
+But more often than not investors buy income-producing property for the sole purpose of collecting a positive cash flow.

-First, though, let's consider what cash flow is and how a rental property produces it.
-Please note that throughout this article we are referring to cash flow before taxes and not cash flow after taxes; a distinction important to real estate investors but adequate for our purposes.
+Before we jump in, though, let's consider what cash flow is and how a rental property produces it.
+Please note that throughout this article we are referring to cash flow before taxes and not cash flow after taxes—a distinction important to real estate investors but adequate for our purposes.

-Cash flow is the amount of money remaining after all the money that goes out is deducted from all the money that comes in.
+Simply stated, "cash flow is the amount of money remaining after all the money that goes out is deducted from all the money that comes in."

-A negative cash flow occurs when a rental property fails to generate enough income to cover operating expenses and mortgage payment, resulting in the owner having to feed the property to make up the difference.
-A problem real estate investors generally do not want to encounter with investment property under any circumstance.
+A negative cash flow, of course, occurs when a rental property fails to generate enough income to cover operating expenses and mortgage payment, resulting in the owner having to feed the property to make up the difference—a problem real estate investors generally do not want to encounter with investment property under any circumstance.